 7.2 The Returning Officer will be responsible for authorising all information relating to the election that is to be posted on the web site or emailed to voters, including the nomination form, the closing date for nominations, the names of candidates, the statements of candidates, and voting instructions.

-8. Election Procedure
+8. Nominations and Election Procedure

-8.5 If upon the closing of nominations the number of candidates does not exceed the number of positions to be filled, the Returning Officer will declare such candidate or candidates elected.
+8.6 If upon the closing of nominations the number of eligible candidates does not exceed the number of positions to be filled, the Returning Officer will declare such candidate or candidates elected.
 If the number of candidates exceeds the number of positions to be filled, the Returning Officer will arrange for electronic notification to be sent to each member of the relevant electorate, and electronic access to be given to:

 - a ballot form;